ndaba1/cmder/README.md

 ## Contributing

-All contributions are welcome and highly appreciated!
+Whether you have an awesome color palette to create a new predefined theme, or you wish to add a new use-case to the [examples/](examples) directory, or you have a change that can improve the crate, all contributions are welcome and highly appreciated!